 Today, art is everywhere at St. Paul’s Houston.
 It dances in ballet slippers in the Fine Arts Program for preschoolers.
-It lifts its brushes in worship as local artist Ibraim Nascimento Santos creates art to the liturgical rhythms of worship, praise, the reading of the Word, and prayer.
+It lifts its brushes in worship on Sunday mornings as local artist Ibraim Nascimento Santos creates art on stage to the liturgical rhythms of worship, praise, the reading of the Word, and prayer.

 Art restores broken lives through Project Curate and Iconoclast.
 It whispers ancient truth through a Lenten devotional illustrated by congregants of all ages.

 Art opens hearts to healing through St. Paul’s Healing Art Circles and whispers, “No matter what.
 God sees you.
 We love you.
 You are never alone.”